Cais/bns-featured-tag/readme.txt

 == Changelog ==
 = 1.9 =
-* released ...
+* released November 2011
 * confirmed compatible with WordPress 3.3
-* start phpDoc implementation
-* changed `bnsft_first_words` to `bnsft_custom_excerpt`
+* added PHPDoc style documentation
 * added functionality to BNS Featured Tag Custom Excerpt function - see `bnsft_custom_excerpt`
 * added stylesheet to manage plugin specific CSS elements
+* added support for bnsft-custom-style.css stylesheet (will not be over-written with updates)
 * added i18n support using `bns-ft` textdomain
 * added call to `the_excerpt` and wrapped post output in `bnsft-content` CSS element
 * added clearing CSS element and `wp_link_pages` after `the_content` call
+* changed `bnsft_first_words` to `bnsft_custom_excerpt`
+* cleaned up code organization and optimization
+* cleaned up documentation
+* fixed 'only_titles' form issue
 * moved CSS for images wider than widget area from inline to 'bnsft-style.css'
-* fixed 'only_titles' form issue
-* clean-up: code organization and optimization
-* clean-up: documentation

 = 1.8.5 =
 * released June 2011